Get Started

 What is the Agentic Commerce Protocol (ACP)?+

 ACP is an open-source protocol developed by Stripe and OpenAI, released under Apache 2.0 license.
-It defines how AI agents and merchants coordinate checkout flows, including product selection, payment credential sharing, and order confirmation.
-ACP powers ChatGPT's Instant Checkout and Microsoft Copilot's shopping features.
+It defines how AI agents discover products and coordinate with merchant catalogs.
+ACP powers ChatGPT Shopping and Microsoft Copilot product discovery.
 See our ACP glossary entry for a full technical breakdown.

 How long does it take to start selling through AI agents?+